KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-GooglePhotos by bugsounet](https://github.com/bugsounet/EXT-GooglePhotos)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Recommendation: Found `axios` in file `GooglePhotosLib.js`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `GooglePhotosLib.js`: Replace it with built-in fetch.
-2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.

 ### [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-GoogleSheets.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-GoogleSheets.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GoogleShoppingList by Gismo150](https://github.com/Gismo150/MMM-GoogleShoppingList)